Denys-Bushulyak/bushuliak.github.io/docs/index.md

-# Hello👋🏻, my name is Denys Bushuliak.
+# Denys Bushuliak

-## And I am software developer and solution architect.

----
+## Solution Architect & Software Developer

-## Essentials of My Experience
+## Essentials of my experience
+- 20+ years in software development across desktop, web, mobile, and server applications.

-- Extensive expertise in designing and developing scalable software solutions, including ERP systems, online platforms, and service delivery systems.
+- Expertise in scalable solutions like ERP systems, online platforms, and service delivery systems.
-- Proficient in a wide range of programming languages, frameworks, and tools, with a focus on modern architectures such as microservices, hexagonal architecture, and domain-driven design.
+- Proficient in modern architectures: microservices, hexagonal design, and domain-driven design.
-- Skilled in cloud infrastructure design and deployment, leveraging platforms like AWS and Scaleway Cloud.
+- Skilled in cloud infrastructure with AWS and Scaleway Cloud.
-- Strong leadership and mentoring abilities, with experience managing teams and ensuring high-quality code delivery.
+- Strong leadership, mentoring, and team management experience.
-- Adept at translating business requirements into technical solutions, optimizing processes, and implementing innovative features.
+- Adept at translating business needs into technical solutions and optimizing processes.
-- Comprehensive knowledge of data processing, analytics, and system integration for diverse industries.
+- Extensive knowledge of data processing, analytics, and system integration.

+___
+## Highlighted Projects

 ## Now You Know
 ### Project Description